 When you hover over the number of fields and rows, you can see the exact number of rows (in this example, 2848):

 Data set size: Work with a subset of your data by specifying the number of rows to include in the Data Sample tab in the Input pane.

-Like Tableau Desktop, Tableau Prep interprets the data in your fields when you drag a connection to the Flow pane and automatically assigns a data type to it.
-Because different databases can handle data in different ways, Tableau Prep’s interpretation might not always be correct.
+Like Tableau Desktop, Tableau Prep Builder interprets the data in your fields when you drag a connection to the Flow pane and automatically assigns a data type to it.
+Because different databases can handle data in different ways, Tableau Prep Builder’s interpretation might not always be correct.

 Note: Each field is analyzed independently so a City value of "Portland" in State "Washington" in Country "USA" might not be a valid city and state combination, but it won't be identified that way because it is a valid city name.